astibal/smithproxy_docs/docs/post-install.md

 For more information, please read more [Details about Smithproxy CA](../ca-ops).

-## Understanding redirection
+## Understanding traffic interception

-To intercept traffic, you have to somwhow get it to smithproxy first.
+To intercept traffic, you have to somehow get it to smithproxy first.
 This is done using iptables in pre-made scripts .
 There are few options in this regard:

 * Redirect local traffic to locally running smithproxy (using iptables REDIRECT target)